TedHusted/awake/awake.md/awake.md

 Alisi: Were those your drones at the sites of the car and wheelchair malfunctions?

 Titan: Yes.
 I used a military drone in a stealth mode that blurs photography.
 The records show it as destroyed, but I keep it in service.
+I piloted the drone using the application interface used by the Terran controllers.

 Alisi: How are you able to access drones using a web browser?